 Let’s breakdown the DNS resolution step-by-step:

-7. The Authoritative nameservers of the domain name will provide the DNS records, the DNS resolution will be made.
+- The Authoritative nameservers of the domain name will provide the DNS records, the DNS resolution will be made.
 The recursive nameserver of our ISP and our device will both save the DNS records that we obtained based on their TTL values.
-That way, if soon we want to visit the site again, we will save time and access the site faster.
+That way, if we soon want to visit the site again, we will save time and access the site faster.